dtcenter/ufs-case-studies/docs/source/2019MemHeat.rst

       2-m temperature (F)

-    * SRW_GFSv15p2 forecasts the heat wave better than SRW_RRFS_v1alpha across the Southeast.
+    * SRW_GFSv15p2 forecasts the heat wave better than SRW_RRFSv1alpha across the Southeast.
-    * There is cold bias over the contiguous U.S. (CONUS) in SRW_RRFS_v1alpha.
+    * There is warm bias over the contiguous U.S. (CONUS) in SRW_RRFSv1alpha.

 ......................
 Summary and Discussion